 Interested in a career in education?
-Continue reading as we review several options for education majors.
-Each career on this list offers the chance to make a difference in the lives of others as an educational professional.
-Whether you're standing in front of a classroom or not.
+Continue reading as we explore careers for education majors.
+Each career on this list offers the chance to make a difference in the lives of others as an educational professional, whether you're standing in front of a classroom or not.
 Explore the list of careers in education below.

 Expanding Opportunities for Education Graduates with Work Experience